sea kayaking currents Saturna Island

 Kayakers often travel close to shore and passing through back eddies that are circular currents running in reverse direction of the main current and are not necessarily indicated in the Current Atlas.
 I often look at bull kelp as I paddle to help me identify the direction of such currents.

-Tumbo Channel currents always run toward East Point due to an eddie forming at Tumbo and Cabbage Islands.
+As mentioned, Tumbo Channel currents always run toward East Point.
 The only time the surface water does not move that way is when winds are stronger and force the surface water the other direction.
 Other than that, plan your sea kayaking trip taking advantage of the tidal stream whenever it is safe to do so (i.e. travel counter clockwise around Tumbo Island).
+And be aware of the stronger currents generally in the area and particularly during spring tides (larger tidal ranges occur around full moon and new moon for a few days).

 Boat Passage at Flood Current